Kaira Urges UN To Ensure True Implementation Of Self-determination Resolution For Kashmiris - UrduPoint

 Kaira Urges UN To Ensure True Implementation Of Self-determination Resolution For Kashmiris

-Thousands of Kashmiris have sacrificed their lives for the great cause, said a press release.
+In a message in connection with the Day, he said that thousands of Kashmiris have sacrificed their lives for the great cause.

-He said that today, apart from implementing the resolutions of the United Nations, India is flouting human rights in the occupied valley and not a day passes in Occupied Kashmir when innocent Kashmiri youths are not martyred.
+Kaira said, "Today, apart from implementing the resolutions of the United Nations, India is flouting human rights in the occupied valley", adding not a day passes in Indian illegally occupied Jammu Kashmir (IIOJK) when innocent Kashmiri youths were not martyred.

-He said that India is pursuing Israeli-style policies in Occupied Kashmir and is changing the demography of Occupied Kashmir under the illegal and unilateral measures of August 5, 2019 to reduce the proportion of Muslim population in Occupied Kashmir.
+He said that India was pursuing Israeli-style policies in IIOJK and changing the demography of the occupied valley under the illegal and unilateral measures of August 5, 2019, to reduce the proportion of the Muslim population in the region.

-He said that India is trying to achieve its nefarious goals through extrajudicial killings and genocide of Kashmiris.
+He said that India was trying to achieve its nefarious goals through extrajudicial killings and genocide of Kashmiris.

-Adviser on Kashmir Affairs said that all these actions of India are in open violation not only of the United Nations but also of all international laws and the Fourth Geneva Convention.
+The adviser on Kashmir Affairs said that all these actions of India were in open violation not only of the United Nations but also of all international laws and the Fourth Geneva Convention.

-He urged the United Nations and the international community to take immediate steps to prevent Indian state terrorism in Occupied Kashmir and fulfill their responsibilities to give Kashmiris their right to self-determination.
+He urged the UN and the international community to take immediate steps for preventing Indian state terrorism in Occupied Kashmir and fulfill their responsibilities to give Kashmiris their right to self-determination.

 Qamar said that he will continue to raise his voice for the Kashmiris' right to self-determination and will not back down even an inch from their support.

-He said that India is not paying attention to these efforts and this is the reason why there was a protest against Bilawal Bhutto Zardari in India.

-The series of fighting on the forums will continue until the full implementation of the resolutions of the United Nations Security Council for the right of Kashmiris to self-determination.
+The series of fighting on the forums will continue until the full implementation of the resolutions of the United Nations Security Council for the right of Kashmiris to self-determination, he assured.